FIBERS & BEYOND

 Annual Show and Sale

-The purpose of the show is to provide education on fiber arts, and offer for sale, handcrafted items made by members of both the Whatcom Weavers Guild and the Spindrifters.
-The Whatcom Weavers Guild has more information on their website: Find the 2017 Acceptance Criteria here and the Entry Form here.
+The purpose of the show is to provide education on fiber arts and offer for sale, handcrafted items made by members of both the Whatcom Weavers Guild and the Spindrifters.
+The Whatcom Weavers Guild has more information on their website: Find the 2018 Acceptance Criteria (coming soon) and the Entry Form (coming soon).

 Opening Reception: Sept.
 7, 6-8 PM

 Call to Artist information will be available soon.

 Our partner, The Inn At Lynden, will have special room rates available for conference participants.
 Please call the Inn at 360-746-8597 for reservations and let them know you are part of the conference.